-The Sound Policy Institute works to integrate sustainability into higher education both here at the University of Puget Sound as well as at other colleges and universities across the country.
-The Institute continues to help implement the national Sustainability Tracking Assessment and Rating System (STARS) through the Puget Sound Sustainability Advisory Committee.
+The Sound Policy Institute works to integrate sustainability into higher education both here at the University of Puget Sound and at colleges and universities across the country.
+Sound Policy Institute helps implement the national Sustainability Tracking Assessment and Rating System (STARS) through the Puget Sound Sustainability Advisory Committee (SAC).

-The Institute has made significant efforts to share lessons learned on sustainability and the higher education curriculum.
-In 2010-2011 Professor Sherman delivered eight conference talks and workshop presentations to faculty from around the country on matching curriculum goals in the disciplines to big ideas of sustainability and community-based learning.
+Sound Policy Institute has made significant efforts to share lessons learned on sustainability and the higher education curriculum.
+Professor Sherman has delivered many conference talks and workshop presentations to faculty from around the country on matching curriculum goals in the disciplines to big ideas of sustainability and community-based learning.
 Some of these events included the annual meetings of the Association for Environmental Studies and Sciences, American College Personnel Association, Society for Values in Higher Education, North American Association of Environmental Educators, and the Association for the Advancement of Sustainability in Higher Education.

-The Institute continues to work with the Curriculum for the Bioregion Project at the Washington Center for Improving the Quality of Undergraduate Education at Evergreen State College to host events on sustainability and place-based learning at Washington State colleges and universities.
-Beginning in 2011, these efforts were extended to several institutions in eastern Washington.
+Sound Policy Institute worked with the Curriculum for the Bioregion Project formerly at the Washington Center for Improving the Quality of Undergraduate Education at Evergreen State College to host events on sustainability and place-based learning at Washington State colleges and universities.

 Daniel Sherman has written about and been active in the move to integrate sustainability broadly across the higher education curriculum.
 Dan’s latest project is an environmental science and sustainability textbook with W.W.
 Norton that is due out this year.